 Mid-Afternoon Snack [Pre-Workout]: A protein bar or whey protein shake and a banana.

 Dinner: Grilled fish or chicken, brown rice or pasta, vegetables and salad.

 Evening Snack: Casein protein shake or low-fat cottage cheese (slow release protein).

-Pitt's diet was less than 2,000 calories a day.
+Brad Pitt’s Fight Club diet was less than 2,000 calories a day.
 He absorbed just enough carbs to get him through each workout and the right amount of protein to build muscle.